-Computer Assisted Music Lab
+MUSC 060 Computer Assisted Music Lab

 Corequisite: MUSC 052, 061, 062, 063, or 066A - G. Introduces or further develops recording skills through practical application of techniques learned in related courses.
 The course is designed to allow recording students additional time outside of other classes to work on sound recording projects.
+Students may take this course up to the maximum number of units over multiple semesters.
 Three to twelve hours lab.